This post was published inDoors & Hardware

 To comply with current accessibility requirements, sliding doors are often equipped with surface-mounted door pulls on each side of the door.
 These pulls prevent the door from sliding all the way into a pocket or completely out of the opening if it’s a sliding door mounted on the face of the wall.
 When the door is fully open or fully closed, there should be at least 1 1/2 inches of space between the door pull and the frame, as well as behind the door pull.
+The 1 1/2-inch dimension is a recommendation that is found in the US Access Board’s online Guide to the ADA standards.
 Keep in mind that the surface-mounted hardware and required clearance will affect the clear opening width when the door is in the fully-open position.
-Updated pocket-door locks incorporating a retractable edge pull are available, which do not require tight grasping, pinching, or twisting of the wrist and may be acceptable to the Authority Having Jurisdiction (AHJ).
+Updated pocket-door locks incorporating a retractable edge pull are available, which do not require tight grasping, pinching, or twisting of the wrist and may be acceptable to the AHJ.

 NFPA 101 – Life Safety Code